listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.5-processing-hitl-requests/problem/readme.md

   const mostRecentUserMessage = messages[messages.length - 1];

-  // TODO: return a Response of status 400 if there
+  // TODO: return a Response of status 400 if there's
-  // is no most recent user message.
+  // no most recent user message.

   // ...existing code...
 };